 “Half-square triangles” are a standard small unit which occurs frequently in patchwork.

-Many different blocks can be made either just using these useful little units, or by combining them with squares:
+Many different blocks can be made either just using these useful little units, or by combining them with other units such as squares:

 Why not try this technique out by making a Double Cat block – click here for a free download pattern